Plenary Sessions & Leadership in Action Series

 Moderator: Duchesne Drew, Community Network Vice President, Bush Foundation

-Speakers: Yvette Kelly Field, Executive Director, Wesley Community Center; Mike Rizer, Executive Vice President, Head of Community Relations, Wells Fargo Foundation; Mary Thomas, COO, The Spartanburg County Foundation; Nan Whaley, Mayor of Dayton, Ohio
+Speakers: Yvette Kelly Field, Director, Corporate and Major Gift, Central State University; Mike Rizer, Executive Vice President, Head of Community Relations, Wells Fargo Foundation; Mary Thomas, COO, The Spartanburg County Foundation

-Leadership in Action — Philanthropy and the Rise of Dangerous Populism
+Leadership in Action — Bridging Divides: Philanthropy and the Rise of Populism

 Tuesday, April 30 – 4:30-5:45 p.m.

 As founder and CEO of KIND, Daniel Lubetzky has created a company dedicated to using business as a vehicle for social change.
 He has built a reputation as an innovative leader with a commitment to creating economically sustainable and socially impactful businesses.
 In 2017, Daniel was recognized as a Common Ground awardee for his accomplishments in conflict resolution, community building, and peacebuilding.
 Additionally, the KIND Foundation recently embarked on a new $20 million, multi-year initiative, Empatico, that will broaden children’s exposure to differing world views through meaningful interactions with peers across the globe.
-Join Daniel for this riveting discussion on the role business and philanthropy in building bridges amidst growing division, and how this increasing divisiveness impacts us all.
+Daniel, in conversation with Ben Paynter, senior writer at Fast Company covering social impact, the future of philanthropy, and innovative food companies, had a riveting discussion on the role business and philanthropy in building bridges amidst growing division, and how this increasing divisiveness impacts us all.

 Leadership in Action — From Science to Action: Exploring the Complexity of Climate Solutions